ava-labs/teleporter/contracts/src/Teleporter/upgrades/README.md

         // implementation
     }

-    // Implements the access control checks for the dapp's interaction with Teleporter versions. function _checkTeleporterUpgradeAccess() internal view virtual override {
+    // Implements the access control checks for the dApp's interaction with Teleporter versions. function _checkTeleporterUpgradeAccess() internal view virtual override {
         //implementation
     }